-Of all criminal charges, Assault charges pose the most risk to the defendant.
+Of all criminal charges, an Assault charge poses the most risk to the defendant.
 These charges carry serious jail or prison sentences and long term consequences.
-Your freedom and family matter so do not delay in seeking legal help.
+Additionally, at your Arraignment, the judge is very likely to impose the most severe conditions of release.

 For a free consultation call (360) 792-1000.